Overview

 Purpose

 Pull changes from remote repository into your session.
+When to use:- Teammate pushed commits

 - Pull latest from main/develop